B.C. court voids 'cult' marriage, finding woman didn't 'truly consent' - BC News

 The man's sister warned that refusing the marriage would invite "the wrath" of the religious community.

-Caldwell's ruling found the marriage "voidable," saying the man "pursued, harassed, and perhaps even stalked" the teenager who was under duress when the wedding occurred in Abbotsford, B.C.
+Caldwell's ruling found the marriage "voidable," saying the man "pursued, harassed, and perhaps even stalked" the teenager who was under duress when the wedding occurred in Abbotsford.

-The ruling says the woman had finally agreed to marry on April 25, 2023, and was picked up from work the next day by Singh Jaura's relative.
+The ruling says the woman had finally agreed to marry on April 25, 2023, and was picked up from work the next day by the man's relative.

 She was driven to a home where a Punjabi wedding suit was waiting for her, and the ceremony happened that day without her family present.

-The woman returned the wedding ring soon after the ceremony, the marriage was never consummated and she didn't go to New Zealand to live with Singh Jaura, who left Canada the next month.
+The woman returned the wedding ring soon after the ceremony, the marriage was never consummated and she didn't go to New Zealand to live with the man, who left Canada the next month.

-The judge noted that Kaur Jaura claimed she was "overwhelmed, in a state of shock, and unable to fully comprehend what was going on" when the whirlwind wedding occurred.
+The judge noted that the woman claimed she was "overwhelmed, in a state of shock, and unable to fully comprehend what was going on" when the whirlwind wedding occurred.

 "One does not have to look far to be confronted with the realities of other young people, also in their teens, who have taken drastic actions, including suicide, in the face of such challenges and threats to social standing and reputation," Judge Caldwell ruled.